Charles Shyer: Career

-Shyer co-wrote and produced the Meyers-directed remake of The Parent Trap (1998).
-The Parent Trap became another worldwide success for the team, grossing over $65 million domestically.
+Shyer co-wrote and produced the Meyers-directed remake of The Parent Trap (1998), grossing over $65 million in the U.S.

-Shyer next tackled a period drama, The Affair of the Necklace (L'Affaire du Collier), starring Hilary Swank, Adrien Brody and Simon Baker.
-The film featured lush cinematography, costumes and settings in the Czech Republic and France, and garnered an Academy-Award nomination for costume designer, Milena Canonero.
+Shyer's period drama The Affair of the Necklace (L'Affaire du Collier) starred Hilary Swank.

 In 2004, Shyer wrote, directed and produced a remake of the 1966 film Alfie.
 Alfie starred Jude Law, Susan Sarandon and Sienna Miller in her first major role.
-In an interview with Culture.com, Shyer mentioned that he had not originally planned on doing another remake, but was convinced to work on the project by co-writer Elaine Pope.

-In 2008, Shyer was announced to co-write, direct and produce a film adaptation of the 1950s children's book Eloise in Paris for HandMade Films, but the film project saw multiple delays and appears to have been put on hold.

 In 2012, jewelry designer Liv Ballard premiered the online fashion film Ieri Oggi Domani (Yesterday, Today and Tomorrow), written and directed by Shyer in his first commercial endeavor.
 The fashion film has since won multiple awards, including two from the Internet Advertising Competition: "Best Fashion Online Advertisement" and "Best of Show 2012."

-Shyer's next project is for Netflix - The Noel Diary starring Justin Hartley and based on the New York Times best-selling novel.
-Shyer co-wrote the screenplay and will direct for Christmas 2022.
+In 2022, Shyer wrote and directed The Noel Diary, starring Justin Hartley.

+In 2023, Shyer co-wrote and produced Best.
+Christmas.
+Ever!.

+Death

+Shyer died at Cedars-Sinai Medical Center in Los Angeles on December 27, 2024 at the age of 83.